mattladd23/unstyle-api/README.md

 The Node.js/TypeScript web scraping API that powers the unstyle.dev frontend.
 It uses Puppeteer to scrape CSS initialValues from the MDN Web Docs and returns them as a structured JSON payload.

-:fist: See the Unstyle Frontend [README](unstyle-frontend/README.md) for Unstyle's motivation and purpose!
+:fist: See [unstyle-frontend](https://github.com/mattladd23/unstyle-frontend) for Unstyle's motivation and purpose!

 ## :key: Features